-Fiscal Year 2024 Consolidated Innovative Nuclear Research Appendix E Appendix E: Draft Nuclear Science User Facilities User Agreement NOTE: Access to NSUF capabilities will require agreement and final signature to the U []ser Agreement (copy provided in Part IX, Appendix E).
-The terms and conditions of the Agreement are non-negotiable, and failure to accept the terms and conditions of the Agreement will terminate processing and review of the NSUF applications.
-In order ensure compliance throughout the application review process, applicants must indicate LOI and Full Application submission that the User Agreement has been read, understood the terms and conditions are accepted.
-Further, submission of a pre-application and a Full Application indicates the applicant will comply with and agree to the terms and condition User Agreement.
-Upon award of an NSUF supported project, the User Agreement must signed before activities will begin on the project. e User the User or to in the od, and Full ons of the
+endix E Appendix E: Draft Nuclear Science User Facilities User Agreement NOTE: Access to NSUF capabilities will require agreement and final signature to the User Agreement (copy provided in Part IX, Appendix E).
+The terms and conditions of the Use Agreement are non-negotiable, and failure to accept the terms and conditions of the Use Agreement will terminate processing and review of the NSUF applications.
+In order to ensure compliance throughout the application review process, applicants must indicate in the LOI and Full Application submission that the User Agreement has been read, understood, at the terms and conditions are accepted.
+Further, submission of a pre-application and a Full Application indicates the applicant will comply with and agree to the terms and conditions of ser e nd signed before activities will begin on the project.